Learn something new every day

 Blood generally passes through the intestines quickly.
 When blood originates in the lower gastrointestinal tract, it typically is bright red, because the iron has not yet had time to oxidize.
 This means the source of oxidized blood usually is the upper gastrointestinal tract.
 Bright red or maroon-colored blood in stools is called hematochezia and usually originates from the large bowel, rectum or anus.
 This type of bleeding is most often caused by hemorrhoids.
 In rare cases, massive, rapid-onset bleeding in the stomach also can lead to bright-red blood in stools.

-The appearance of blood in stools is often no cause for alarm, but even so, a doctor should be consulted as soon as possible.
+If one observes blood in the stool, a doctor should be consulted as soon as possible.
 The doctor will first ask for a medical history, which might include questions relating to medications being used, diet, gastrointestinal health and the presence of other symptoms in addition to blood in stools.
 The doctor might also perform a physical examination of the abdomen and rectum to determine whether any physical signs are present that might provide diagnostic clues.

 Diagnostic tests that might be performed include blood tests, stool cultures and X-rays.
 Testing the stools is important because in certain specific situations, stools can take on the appearance of melena even if no bleeding is present.
 For example, eating black licorice, eating blueberries or taking iron pills can cause stools to have a similar appearance.
 Eating tomatoes or beets on a regular basis also can make stools appear red.
 The diagnostic process might also include a colonoscopy, a test that allows a doctor to examine the digestive tract closely to scan for growths.